noahehall/theBookOfNoah/algorithms.md

         - 1 is odd but isnt considered a prime number
   - `good solution`
     - provides optimal results that can be measured and best meets the needs of the problem and problem domain and resources
+      - you have to create an environment in which you can fully test
+        - the algorithm
+        - the state it creates
+        - the operators it uses to change those states
+        - and the time required to derive a solution
       - example
         - providing change
           - you want to use the fewest amount of coins to reduce reduce equipment wear and the weight of coins required and the time required to make change
   - `ensemble`
     - a series of algorithms used together to create a desire result
-  - `setting time` the time during whichc the algorithm controlling the machine hasnt yet found the right answer -
+  - `setting time` the time during which the algorithm controlling the machine hasnt yet found the right answer -

 # specific algorithms
 ## comparisons
   - when looking for a maximum value in an array
-    - unsorted array
+    - unsorted arraywhichc
       - `brute force` > `divide and conquer`

 ## greedy approach